OlehTysovskyi/Tysovskyi.University.Monobank/README.md

 The project's implementation timeline follows a structured approach, divided into several weeks.
 Each week focuses on implementing specific features, setting up necessary infrastructure, and ensuring the project's progress aligns with the overall goals.

-[Note: Implementation timeline details can be added here based on the provided schedule.]

-This comprehensive documentation provides insights into the Monobank project's features, technologies, and implementation approach, facilitating better understanding and collaboration among project stakeholders.

 ### Week 1

 - [x] Implement feature: User Registration